muhammadn/muhammadn.github.io/_posts/2021-02-08-collecting-intellgence.md

 Although campaignmay2u.com is now pointing to another IP address, i can still access the criminal's phishing site by altering and pointing the correct IP to that domain in my computer's hosts file.

-So i am waiting for the authorities to tell me to purge the sensitive data as the i might need those provide information, if the authorities felt were incomplete.
+So i am waiting for the authorities to tell me to purge the sensitive data as the i might need those provide information to the authorities, if the authorities felt were incomplete.